Dominica

 Fiddling whilst Rome burns???
 We have witnessed a series of international conferences, conventions

-and annual world summit meetings on the subject of global warming throughout the last two decades, the most recent of which were staged in Copenhagen in December 2009, Cancun 2010 and Durban 2011.
+and annual world summit meetings on the subject of climate change/ global warming throughout the last two decades.

 Copenhagen Summit - described by observers as 'pissing in the wind'!